JoshRestuccia/swe_spring2023/Sprint1.md

 What issues your team planned to address:
 Backend: On the backend side, the team planned to create an API and a database that would be able to store information provided by users looking to use the application.
+Frontend: On the frontend side, the team wanted to get a basic user interface established to view in order to better establish how we want the rest of the webpage to be formatted moving forward.

 Which ones were successfully completed:
 The backend team was able to complete the task, generating a database table to hold the user's info, notably their first and last names as well as their email address.
 Another table was also created to store information about different stocks that the user would input into the application.